-Matthew Setter is a professional technical writer and passionate web application developer.
-He’s also the founder of Malt Blue, the community for PHP web application development professionals and PHP Cloud Development Casts — learn Cloud Development through the lens of PHP.
-You can connect with him on Twitter, Facebook, LinkedIn or Google+ anytime.
+Guest author Matthew Setter is a professional technical writer and passionate web application developer.
+He’s also the founder of Malt Blue, the community for PHP web application development professionals and PHP Cloud Development Casts—learn Cloud Development through the lens of PHP.
+You can connect with him on Twitter, Facebook, or LinkedIn.

 But like most everything in human society, life is never stagnant or stale.
 So a short time after the iPhone started to take hold and mobile apps became part of the mainstream consciousness, Android came along and showed that Apple didn’t own the platform.
 (Despite how much their devoted followers have attested otherwise.)
 Then even more recently, Windows Phone has come along, seeking to shake things up again (although how much effect its having is still unclear).